59 Low Growing Perennial Plants For Garden Edges and Borders

 Extra-large, bright yellow flowers adorn this bushy deciduous shrub.

-Small Happy Face Cinquefoils grow only two feet tall and require little maintenance.
+Small happy face cinquefoils grow only three feet tall and require little maintenance.
 They hold up well in drought and salty conditions and can handle any soil pH level.
-Happy Face Cinquefoils thrive in USDA Zones 2-7.
+Happy Face Cinquefoils thrive in zones 2-7.

 Hardy Geranium